zer011b/fdtd3d/README.md

 CUDA_ENABLED - enable support of GPU (ON or OFF) CUDA_ARCH_SM_TYPE - sm type for GPU
-LARGE_COORDINATES - whether to use int64 for grid coordinates or int32 (ON or OFF) STD_COMPEX - use std::complex instead of custom CComplex class (std::complex is not supported with Cuda)
+LARGE_COORDINATES - whether to use int64 for grid coordinates or int32 (ON or OFF) STD_COMPLEX - use std::complex instead of custom CComplex class (std::complex is not supported with Cuda)
 ```

 If any of the flags change or some new are added, testing scripts should be updated.